cofax48/Flask_Docker_Nginx_PostGres_API_Canary/README.md

 ## Usage

-1. Initialize the Postgres Database in shell
+1. Initialize the Postgres Database in shell:
+'''
-- $ docker-compose up -d db
+$ docker-compose up -d db
-- $ docker-compose run --rm flaskapp /bin/bash -c "cd /opt/services/flaskapp/src && python -c  'import database; database.init_db()'"
+$ docker-compose run --rm flaskapp /bin/bash -c "cd /opt/services/flaskapp/src && python -c  'import database; database.init_db()'"
+'''

-2. Bring up the cluster
+2. Bring up the cluster:
+'''
-- $ docker-compose up -d
+$ docker-compose up -d
+'''

-3. Bring online
+3. Bring online:
+'''
-- $ docker-compose up
+$ docker-compose up
+'''

 4. To scale up the number of workers, and to add to the number of available connections for the api-change the 4 to a higher/lower number:
+'''
-- $ docker-compose up --scale flaskapp=4
+$ docker-compose up --scale flaskapp=4
+'''

 5. The app runs at http://localhost:8080/ and API Calls can be directed there